Disarmament and non-proliferation

 The uncontrolled proliferation of small arms and the use of indiscriminate weapons take a heavy toll on society.
 Conventional weapons result in many victims.
 Organised crime, terrorism, child soldiers and civilian casualties during or long after a conflict: each of these problems is closely related to the use of conventional weapons.

-In many countries, particularly in Africa and Central America, the use of conventional arms has a severe impact on the personal security of citizens, often the most vulnerable ones.
+In many countries, the use of conventional arms has a severe impact on the personal security of citizens, often the most vulnerable ones.

-In this light, Belgium’s diplomacy endeavors to keep the issues of human security and disarmament that saves lives on top of the agenda of the main international institutions..
+In this light, Belgium’s diplomacy endeavours to keep the issues of human security and disarmament that saves lives on top of the agenda of the main international institutions.
 Belgium played a pioneering role in the creation of the Ottawa Convention on anti-personnel mines and the Oslo Convention on cluster munitions.
 Belgium is also committed to the fight against illegal arms trafficking.

 Listed below are the main conventions that prohibit or restrict the use of certain categories of conventional weapons.
 For more background and information on Belgian policy, you can consult: